-For this career you need to be prepared to handle any type of crowd.
+For this career, you need to be prepared to handle any type of crowd.
 It may be necessary to physically prevent people from manhandling a client.
-You may need to chase someone at a moment’s notice.
+As a personal protection bodyguard, you may need to chase someone at a moment’s notice.
 If a client needs to be carried, that is also something a bodyguard may have to do.
 Basically, you need to be in great shape in order to handle whatever may happen while on duty.

 Applying for a job as a security guard may or may not require passing a physical fitness test.
 Currently, there are no standard fitness rules or guidelines for security guards.
 Individual companies are left to their own devices when it comes to the fitness of the guards they hire.
 For example, one company may require you to have a minimum level of fitness.
 Another company may have no fitness requirement.

-Before applying for a security guard job read the job description carefully.
+Do you have to be fit to be a security guard?
+Before applying for a security guard job read the job description carefully and determine the security guard physical requirements.

 - Does it require a lot of walking or standing?